 What you can do

-- List all medications, vitamins or supplements you take, including doses.
+- All medicines, vitamins or supplements you take, including doses.

-- List questions to ask your doctor.
+- Questions to ask your health care provider.

-- What kinds of tests do I need?
+- What tests do I need?

 - I have other health conditions.
 How can I best manage these conditions together?

-Don't hesitate to ask other questions you have.
+Be sure to ask all the questions you have.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions, including:
+Your health care provider is likely to ask you questions, including:

-- Do you have osteoporosis?
+- Do you have the bone-thinning disease known as osteoporosis?

 - Have you ever had a blood clot?

-- Have you ever experienced a broken bone?
+- Have you ever broken a bone?

-- Have you ever had cancer?
+- Have you had cancer?